Skip to main content

 An LSP0ERC725Account on its own comes with limited usability.
 Since it is an owned contract, only the account's owner can write data into it or use it to interact with other smart contracts.

 Here comes the Key Manager.
-A smart contract that controls an LSP0ERC725Account, acting as its new owner.
-It then functions as a gateway for the account contract.
+A smart contract that controls a LSP0ERC725Account, acting as its new owner.
+It functions as a gateway for the account contract and allows not only one main contract owner but multiple controllers to interact with the LSP0ERC725Account.

-The idea is to give permissions to any address, like Externally Owned Accounts (EOA) or smart contracts.
-These can then interact with the LSP0ERC725Account through the Key Manager.
+Controllers can be Externally Owned Accounts (EOA) or smart contracts.
 The Key Manager will allow or restrict access based on the permissions set for the calling address.

-Permissioned addresses can interact directly with the Key Manager or can sign a message to be executed by any other parties (users, relay services).
+Controllers can interact directly with the Key Manager or sign messages that can then be executed by any other parties (such as users or relay services).

 Without a Key Manager, only the LSP0ERC725Account's owner can use its Account.